 Cash flow and profit

-An asset helps to generate any cash flow or profits whether it’s new machinery for a factory or a laptop for an individual.
+An asset helps to generate cash flow or profits whether it’s a new machinery for a factory or a laptop for an individual.
 Assets are a mandatory part of a balance sheet as they show how much a business owns.
 When a company acquires an asset, its value increases, and if it loses an asset the value of the company decreases.